Eleazar19/Personal-Financial-Behavior-Cash-Flow-Analysis/README.md

 ### Analytical Techniques
-Data Cleaning & Standardization
-Transaction dates, categories, and inflow/outflow labels were structured to ensure consistent analysis.
+Data Cleaning & Standardization: Transaction dates, categories, and inflow/outflow labels were structured to ensure consistent analysis.

-Time-Series Analysis
-Monthly and period-based analysis was conducted to evaluate spending trends, paycheck-cycle behavior, and balance stability over time.
+Time-Series Analysis: Monthly and period-based analysis was conducted to evaluate spending trends, paycheck-cycle behavior, and balance stability over time.

-Cash Flow Analysis
-Comparison of inflows versus outflows to determine saving capacity and financial sustainability.
+Cash Flow Analysis: Comparison of inflows versus outflows to determine saving capacity and financial sustainability.

-Month-over-Month (MoM) Trend Analysis
-Used to measure expense growth, spending resets, and behavioral changes across months.
+Month-over-Month (MoM) Trend Analysis: Used to measure expense growth, spending resets, and behavioral changes across months.

-Behavioral Financial Analysis
-Transactions were interpreted beyond numbers to identify impulsive spending, dependency on inflows, and financial pressure periods.
+Behavioral Financial Analysis: Transactions were interpreted beyond numbers to identify impulsive spending, dependency on inflows, and financial pressure periods.

 ### Value Delivered
 This project transformed raw financial transaction data into meaningful behavioral and financial insights that support better personal financial decision-making.
 By analyzing inflow and outflow patterns over time, the analysis revealed how spending habits, income timing, and cash-flow management affect overall balance stability.

-Key value delivered includes
+### Key value delivered includes

 -	Improved Financial Visibility
 The analysis clearly showed where money was going, when spending pressures occur, and how expenses evolve across months, helping identify hidden financial patterns that are not obvious from a bank statement alone.